 Play to the Right Beat

 Make sure you’re practicing the right things, in the right way, with the right equipment.
 Whether you need a new metronome, or a new teacher to help you use one correctly, The Pianoforte can help.
-We’ve been Sydney’s leading experts for the last thirty years, and with three stores open seven days a week, it’s easy to contact us or pop-in for a visit.
+We’ve been Sydney’s leading experts for the last thirty years, and with convenient store locations in Sydney, it’s easy to contact us or pop-in for a visit.
 Call us in: